SiphonSquirrel/steve/README.md

 ### Action Type: state_set

-This action type sets player state to true, or a specified value (as denoted by the optional parameter "value").
+This action type sets player state to true, or a specified value (as denoted by the optional parameter "val").

 	"eat" : { "action" : "state_set", "var" : "eaten" }

 This action (triggered by "eat") sets the player state variable "eaten" to True.
+To set the state to a specific value, add a "val" parameter, for example:

+	"eat" : { "action" : "state_set", "var" : "hunger_points", "val": 100 }

 ### Action Type: state_unset